Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_3.md

    ![vivado ila](./Images/vivado_ILA.PNG)

-4. Flash the SD card with the ILA-enabled design, plug in the flashed SD card on to the `VCK190` SD card slot, and boot up the board.
+4. Flash the SD card with the ILA-enabled design, plug- in the flashed SD card on to the `VCK190` SD card slot, and boot up the board.

 #### Set Up the Connection in Vivado